 If you’re a Hawaii 5-0 Fan, there is a website where you can go to some locations from the show.
 We only saw a couple of them and did not even stop because they were in Honolulu, LOL!
 Hawaii 5-0 Locations

 We did intend to hike up Staircase, but we never did it.
-We also did not buy tickets ahead of time for Pearl Harbor, and part of it was closed, so we did not go.
+Sadly, we also did not buy tickets ahead of time for Pearl Harbor, and part of it was closed, so we did not go.
 It is on our list for the next trip.

 We stayed in Aulani for 5 days, and that was fun for the kids and their cousins.
-My sister has a timeshare there.
-It is costly to stay there, but the beach is public, so you can hang out on that beach if you want.
 It is busy with families, but it is a beautiful beach.
 There are rocks out a ways that break up the waves.
 It was one of the local’s favorite beaches in Oahu before Disney built the resort.
 They also have yoga on a paddleboard there if that is your thing 🙂